Introduction

 Chapter eleven of the New Testament epistle to the Hebrews is rightly called the Hall of Faith.
 In forty verses, the inspired author defines faith, honors nine people of faith, mentions six other people of faith, and encourages the Hebrew Christians to continue in faith.

-Verses 13 -16 summarize the living faith of those, whom the author had mentioned to that point.
+Verses 13-6 summarize the living faith of those mentioned.
 Their faith looked for a heavenly country, a heavenly city.
-The conclusion of verse sixteen is:
+The conclusion in verse sixteen is:

 God was not ashamed of those people of faith!
 He had pride in them.
 Their lives demonstrated their active and saving faith in Him.

-I suggest the reading of Hebrews 11:1 - 12:3, in the context of that epistle and in the context of the entire Bible.
+I suggest reading Hebrews 11:1-12:3 in the context of that epistle and in the context of the entire Bible.
 Verse 38 indicates that the righteous (or just) “will live by faith.”
-The reference is to Habakkuk 2:4, in the Old Testament.
-Elsewhere in the New Testament, the apostle Paul cited the same Old Testament reference, in Romans 1:17 and Galatians 3:11.
+The reference is to Habakkuk 2:4 in the Old Testament.
+Elsewhere in the New Testament, the apostle Paul cited the same Old Testament reference in Romans 1:17 and Galatians 3:11.

 The entire context is in Mark 9:14-29.
-Jesus healed the father's son, even when the father's faith was weak.
+Jesus healed the man's son, even when the man's faith was weak.

-The greatest challenge to my faith was shortly after my wife and I had returned from our five years as missionaries in Russia.
-My article of 2/15/2009 is in my “Articles of Note” section for a reason.
-My faith has been challenged, deepened, and grown stronger.
-I sin daily (especially by my strong-willed, Irish temperament).
+The greatest challenge to my faith was shortly after my wife and I returned from our five years as missionaries in Russia.
+The article from 2/15/2009 is in my “Articles of Note” section for a reason.
+My faith was challenged.
+It deepened and became stronger.
+I sin daily, especially due to my strong-willed Irish temperament.
 I seek God's forgiveness daily.
 He forgives me.
-I do not, however, live in sin as my lifestyle.
+I do not, however, live in sin as a lifestyle.
 Daily, my faith leads me along the biblical path.

-Any reader, who wishes to converse with me further, is welcome to contact me, by means of my “Contact Form.”
-Our conversation will be of mutual respect and understanding.
-I will not “thump a Bible over your head” or deride any reader.
-As one poor beggar, who has found the Bread of Life, however, I will try to help you find Bread also, with respect and understanding.
+Any reader, wishing to converse with me further, is welcome to contact me by using this website's “Contact Form.”
+Our conversation will in mutual respect and understanding.
+I will not “thump a Bible over your head” or deride anyone.
+As one poor beggar, who found the Bread of Life, however, I will try to help you find that Bread, with respect and understanding.

 Conclusion

-Two articles, in my Worldviews in Conflict topic section, had come to mind, when I had started this article.
+Two articles in the Worldviews in Conflict topic section came to mind, when I started this article.
 They are:

-I have re-read those articles.
+I reread those articles.
 This article stands by and affirms those words.

 The apostle Paul stated:

-God seeks “inclusion and equality,” in His kingdom, for everyone, who comes to Him in biblically-based, trusting, and active faith.
-We are all equal, since we are all created in God's image (Genesis 1:27).
+God seeks “inclusion and equality” in His kingdom for everyone, who comes to Him in biblically-based, trusting, saving, and active faith.
+We are all equal for we are all created in God's image (Genesis 1:27).
 Inclusion into God's kingdom, however, is by faith.
-Inclusion (by persuasion or force) into societal acceptance is secondary.
+Inclusion by persuasion or force into a point of societal acceptance is secondary.
 Society should not accept as right what God calls wrong.
 Inclusion into God's kingdom is the right choice.

 How have you chosen, dear reader?
 I will be delighted to respond to any comments or contacts.
 May the God of all wisdom guide each of us.